Katharine A. Bradley, MD, MPH

 - Chronic illness management: primary care management of alcohol misuse

 While at the Veterans Affairs (VA) Puget Sound Health Care System, Dr. Bradley discovered ways to more efficiently identify unhealthy alcohol use.
-Her team validated the "AUDIT-C" three-item alcohol screen and a single-question screen, which have been validated in non-VA populations in the U.S. and elsewhere.
-They also linked high AUDIT-C scores with adverse health outcomes, including decreased medication adherence and increased: fractures and trauma; hospitalizations for liver disease, gastrointestinal bleeding, and pancreatitis; surgical complications and post-op care utilization; and mortality.
+Her team validated the “AUDIT-C” three-item alcohol screen and a single-question screen, which have been validated in non-VA populations in the U.S. and elsewhere.
+They also linked high AUDIT-C scores with adverse health outcomes, including decreased medication adherence and increases in fractures and trauma; hospitalizations for liver disease, gastrointestinal bleeding, and pancreatitis; surgical complications and post-op care utilization; and mortality.
 An ongoing VA study is evaluating whether decreasing unhealthy drinking, reflected by decreased AUDIT-C scores, is associated with improved health outcomes.
-If so, AUDIT-C scores could be used as a "vital sign" to monitor drinking.
+If so, AUDIT-C scores could be used as a “vital sign” to monitor drinking.

 Dr. Bradley was instrumental in helping implement alcohol screening and brief alcohol counseling at more than 900 VA sites—and in developing their national performance measures.
-Using performance measures and decision support in an electronic medical record (EMR), yearly alcohol screening rates topped 95 percent since 2007.
+Using performance measures and decision support in an electronic medical record (EMR), yearly alcohol screening rates have topped 95 percent since 2007.
 Her team also developed and tested an EMR-based clinical reminder that provides decision support for brief alcohol counseling.
 Performance incentives and decision support are linked to increased rates of alcohol counseling.

 Dr. Bradley has co-directed several Health Services Research Fellowships at the University of Washington and VA, led the Alcohol Misuse Workgroup of the VA Substance Use Disorders Quality Enhancement Research Initiative (QUERI), and provided primary care to female veterans for 17 years.